 CONTACT NH'S 24/7 Domestic and Sexual violence Helpline

-NH's 12 domestic and sexual violence crisis centers provide free and confidential support services to anyone impacted by domestic violence, sexual assault, stalking, human trafficking, or child abuse.
+New Hampshire's 12 domestic and sexual violence crisis centers provide free and confidential support services to anyone impacted by domestic violence, sexual assault, stalking, human trafficking, or child abuse.

 Accompaniments to hospitals, police departments, courts, and child advocacy centers